What do you have left from your wedding? You may be wondering what this question has to do with newborn photography, but stay with me.

 What do I need to bring to my newborn session?

 First things first, please bring your baby. 😉 After you’ve taken care of that little detail, you’ll probably want to bring a diaper bag stocked with the essentials: extra diapers, wipes, a pacifier, and milk to feed your baby if they get hungry during the session.
 Whether you formula feed or breastfeed, I have provided comfortable seating in the studio itself so you can have the privacy and comfort that you need!
 If you have any props or sentimental items that are important to you, please feel free to bring them with you so we can make sure they’re included in some of the shots.
+Contact me if you have any specific questions about props.

 What if my baby poops or pees during the session?